tpwatson/face-rip-hackathon/readme.md

 Viewer View content
 If laugh, save face or landmark data somewhere linked to creator's profile data Poster's profile shows collected faces

+How to implement rewarding of users who share links?
+Who ever clicks the special user attached link to the content, if they react to it the face will go to the sharer.
+This will reward industrious sharers and encourage them to share more.